|The Salobo Iron-Oxide Copper-Gold Deposit, Carajás, Northern Brazil|

-Karin Requia & Luis Fontbote, University de Geneva, Geneva, Switzerland.
+Karin Requia and Luis Fontbote, University de Geneva, Geneva, Switzerland.

 This book is NOW AVAILABLE FOR ORDER via the web by selecting the BUY button above.